rahulraheja49/library-management/README.md

 #### Instructions to build images:

+##### Method 1

 - Run the make file in the client and server by changing directories and running `make build` in each directory
 - Run the make file in the main directory using `make run-dev`

+##### Method 2

+- Run the make file in the client and server by changing directories and running `make build` in each directory
+- Run the command `docker compose -f "docker-compose-static.yml" up -d --build` on the terminal

 #### Note: